Dealing With Purchase Offers That Might Not Appraise

-Or, you might want to consider worst case scenario.
-Worst case scenario would be the home could appraise at $550,000.
+Or, you might want to consider the worst-case scenario: the home could appraise at $550,000.
 In that case, Jane Eyre would cancel her contract.
 Not to mention, offers such as "I will pay $1,000 more than the next buyer" can be deemed not to be legally acceptable offers since there is no real sales price offered.
 It is ambiguous.
 On top of this, it is possible that Jane's lender might not qualify her to buy any home due to her foreclosure, as this is an underwriter's option.
+Red flag.

 The purchase offer from Joe Dimaggio seems meaningless when Joe is ready to buy the next home and doesn't seem to be committed to this particular purchase.
-Not to mention, Joe's sales price is much lower than the others, and his loan is the same as Jane's.
+Joe's loan is the same as Jane's.
 Joe has already shown that he is not following protocol and it is considered unethical, if not against the law, to write an offer for more than one home when the buyer cannot afford to buy both homes.
 Besides, what kind of buyer's agent sends two different offers for two different homes to the same listing agent?